-I’m coming up on 8 years of blogging in April and while I still have more to learn in this ever-changing industry.
+I’m coming up on 8 years of blogging over at An Indigo Day (previously My Style Vita!) and while I still have more to learn in this ever-changing industry.
 After all of those years, there’s a few blog tips I swear by.
 Most of these tips were discovered after disaster experiences, how lucky, right?
 Lost images, forgetting to shoot something for a brand, or having to go back through months of expenses to find a transaction.
 You live and you learn and that’s pretty much been my experience with blogging.
 There wasn’t much to learn from 8 years ago and we just figured it out.
 So I’m sharing 5 of my

 Backup Your Photos!